tanmaygarg2911/FinSight-RAG/README.md

-Here's a refined and polished version of your content for the `README.md` file:

----

 # **FinSight-RAG**
 🚀 **FinSight-RAG** is an AI-powered Q&A bot designed to extract meaningful insights from **Profit & Loss (P&L) statements** in PDF format using **Retrieval-Augmented Generation (RAG)**.
 Built with **Python, LangChain, Pinecone, and Streamlit**, it allows users to seamlessly upload financial documents and obtain precise, data-driven answers in real time. 📊💡